Placements and Fieldwork

 Learning in context is an important part of the LCT programme, and is integrated into the study programme for all students.
-The LCT programme includes placements and fieldwork to provide opportunities for this experiential learning.
-These placements and fieldwork are conducted under the supervision of an experienced practitioner.
-They are also part of a Lindisfarne module and take place alongside the classroom learning for that module.
+Placements and fieldwork provide opportunities for this experiential learning.
+These are conducted under the supervision of experienced practitioners and, as part of Lindisfarne modules, take place alongside classroom learning.

-Placements involve students being placed outside of their home parish, so that students encounter social contexts and church traditions that differ from their home contexts.
-A programme of study at LCT includes two types of placement.
-The first of these is a chaplaincy placement in which students shadow experienced practitioners, particularly (although not exclusively) chaplains, in a world-facing context.
-A student typically spends 25 hours in this placement.
-The second placement is in a church-based context that differs from the student’s home parish.
-It lasts for 5-6 months, and during this period, students are immersed in their new church context and learn through direct work experience how to function as ministerial practitioners.
+Placements involve students being placed outside of their home parishes, in order to encounter social contexts and church traditions that differ from their home contexts.
+A typical programme of study at LCT includes two types of placement.
+The first of these is a chaplaincy placement, typically 25 hours, in which students shadow experienced practitioners, particularly (although not exclusively) chaplains, in a world-facing context.
+The second placement is in a church-based context that differs from a student’s home parish.
+It lasts 5-6 months and, during this period, students are immersed in a new church context, learning through direct work experience how to function as ministerial practitioners.

 Fieldwork, on the other hand, requires students to engage intentionally with a particular ministry or missional aspect of their home parish.
 All students engage in 25 hours of fieldwork as part of a mission module and the fieldwork is missional in orientation.

-‘’Studying with Lindisfarne has been a deeply enriching experience.
-Looking back over the past 2 years of my 3-year Reader training.
-I feel privileged to have been taught by well-informed, creative and disciplined teachers.
+“Studying with Lindisfarne has been a deeply enriching experience.
+Looking back over the past two years of my 3-year Reader training programme, I feel privileged to have been taught by well-informed, creative and disciplined teachers.
 It has been exciting to be challenged intellectually, but also reassuring to be cared for within the exceptionally strong pastoral arrangements.